Resilience

 Resilience vs Robustness

 Robustness is the capacity to handle known failure modes.
 Resilience is the capacity to handle failures that weren’t foreseeable by the designer.
-Robustness deals with known unknowns; resilience deals with unknown unknowns.
+Robustness is designed in advance.
+Resilience is something a system does when conditions change (Allspaw, 2012).

 The distinction matters because complex systems regularly produce failures that fall outside what their designers imagined.